Royal Australian Army Chaplains Department

 The role of Army chaplains is to advise commanders and their staff on religious, spiritual, moral, ethical, cultural and welfare matters, to provide pastoral care to soldiers and their families, to provide advice to the chaplaincy chain of command and to coordinate and lead chaplaincy activities within units.

-As of 2012, there are 67 regular and 83 Army Reserve chaplains (commonly known as "padres") in the Australian Army, each belongs to either one of several Christian churches, or to the Jewish faith.
+Army Chaplains belong to either one of several Christian churches, or to the Jewish faith.
 The Royal Australian Army Chaplains Department has two cap badges: one for its Christian chaplains and another for its Jewish chaplains.

 Army chaplains, although they are all commissioned officers of the Australian Army and wear uniform, do not carry arms (and are the only officers not to carry swords on parade).
 At services on formal occasions, chaplains wear their medals and decorations on their clerical robes.